Yes No Share to Facebook

 Conversion, Detinue, and Trespass to Chattels

-Question: What are the differences between conversion, detinue, and trespass to chattels?
+Question: What’s the difference between conversion, detinue, and trespass to chattels in Ontario, and when should I sue?

 Understanding Conversion, Detinue, and Trespass to Chattels